 - Anaphylactoid reaction: decrease in blood pressure or dyspnea, may occur.
 Patients should be carefully observed.
 In the event of such symptoms, treatment should be discontinued immediately and appropriate measures taken.

 - Hot sensation

 - Diaphoresis

 - Pain/induration at the site of intramuscular injection

 Overdose and Treatment

 There have been no reports, in the literature, of overdosage with mecobalamin.

 Storage Conditions

-[eg. Store below.... $\square$ C; Sugar-coated tablets should be protected from light and moisture after opening package.]
+[eg. Store below.... \Box C; Ampoules (injection) should be stored in the light-proof packaging.]

 Dosage Forms and Packaging Available

-[ Packaging type & pack size ]
+[Packaging type & pack size]

 Name and Address of Manufacturer

-[ Name & full address of manufacturer ]
+[Name & full address of manufacturer]

 Name and Address of Marketing Authorization Holder

-[ Name & full address of marketing authorization holder ]
+[Name & full address of marketing authorization holder]

 Date of Revision of Package Insert

-[ day/month/year ]
+[day/month/year]